-The clock divider can be controlled through the SPI port.
-Details on this are contained in "Serial Peripheral Interface" on page 21.
+The clock divider can also be controlled through the SPI port, which overrides the CLKDIV pin setting.
+Details on this are contained in "Serial Peripheral Interface" on page 24.

 A Delay-Locked Loop (DLL) generates internal clock signals for various stages within the charge pipeline.
 If the frequency of the input clock changes, the DLL may take up to 52μs to regain lock at 250MSPS.
 The lock time is inversely proportional to the sample rate.